Last updated on

 STEP EIGHT: Serve immediately.

-IN THE FRIDGE: You can store Philly cheesesteak mixture in the fridge for up to three days in an airtight container.
+IN THE FRIDGE: You can store the Philly cheesesteak sloppy joe meat mixture in the fridge for up to three days in an airtight container.
 Reheat in the microwave or in a skillet and add to a hamburger bun before serving.

 IN THE FREEZER: Sloppy joe Philly cheesesteak filling will freeze well for up to three months.
 Reheat in the microwave or on the stove top and add to a bun to make a sandwich.

+Traditional Philly cheesesteak sandwiches and regular sloppy joes are both favorite comfort-food sandwiches and this mashup of the two creates one of the best sloppy joe recipes around.
 Philly cheesesteak sloppy joes with A1 sauce are so easy to make in a single skillet.
-Just brown the beef, throw in the veggies, add sauce and seasoning, top with cheese, and you have a delicious sandwich that makes a filling evening meal.
+Just brown the beef, throw in the veggies, add sauce and seasoning, top with melty cheese, and you have a delicious sandwich that makes a filling evening meal.

 Philly Cheesesteak Sloppy Joes